 Responsibilities of Virtual Assistants with Graphic Design Skills

-Personality traits: creative, ordered, researcher.
+Personality traits: creative, ordered, researcher, reliability, and consistency.

 Virtual assistants with graphic design skills need to employ their skill set to provide the online business they work for with an impressive visual brand.

-They use their design and proper computer software skills to produce high impact visual concepts, which are aimed at communicating ideas that inspire, inform and captivate consumers on the Internet.
+They use their design and proper computer software skills to produce high impact visual concepts, which are aimed at communicating ideas that inspire, inform, and captivate consumers on the Internet.

-|- Advise clients on effective strategies to reach a target audience|
+- Advise clients on effective strategies to reach a target audience

 - Determine the message the design should portray